debragail/api_doc/source/protocol/drone_delivery.html.md

 # Bid

 A bid to provide a delivery service.
-Typically sent from a delivery drone to the user who requested the service.
+Typically sent from a delivery drone to the user who requested the service

 ## Arguments